affanhamid/Haya-Shield/README.md

   - Needs QUIC (UDP 443) + IPv6 to be enforced everywhere

 - [ ] **correctly start on startup**

   - While the binaries start on startup, the firewall has some issues getting up to speed

+- [ ] **Autoupdate active interface**
+  - Right now, once it latches on to a network device, it doesn't change it, so if you have a vpn on and you turn your device on, the script will be latched on to the vpn interface.
+But if you close your vpn, it doesn't update.
+The same for the other way

 ---